 ▸ Astronomische Gesellschaft (AG) (Legal seat in Germany)

-▸ Astronomical Science Group of Ireland (ASGI)
+▸ Astronomical Society of Ireland (ASI)

 ▸ Austrian Society for Astronomy and Astrophysics (OeGAA)

 The Bulgarian Astronomical Society (BGAS), founded in 2000, is a non-governmental organisation.
 It is administered by a president and a board of governors that